DragonMinded/bemaniutils/README.md

 ## psmap

-A utility to take an offset from a DLL/EXE file and produce python code that would generate a suitable response that said DLL/EXE will properly parse.
+A utility to take an offset from a DLL/EXE file pointing at a psmap structure and produce python code that would generate a suitable response that said DLL/EXE will properly parse.
 Essentially, if you are reversing a new game and they use the `psmap` function to decode all or part of a packet, you can grab either the physical offset into the DLL or the virtual address of the data and use this utility to generate the code necessary to service that request.
+Note that some psmap structures are dynamically generated at runtime. "psmap" supports this by emulating x86 and x64 code to reconstruct the final structure.
+This feature can be optionally enabled if needed.
 Run it like `./psmap --help` to see how to use this utility.

 ## read